Skip to main content

 • Child’s Pose.
 In a child’s pose, you start by sitting on your heels, with your knees on each side (hip-width apart).
 Your hands should be resting on your thighs.
 Once you are in position, push your torso towards your thighs.
 At the same time, stretch your arms overhead while your palms and forehead rest on the floor.

 • Plank.
 The yoga plank pose involves positioning yourself on all fours on a flat surface.
-Your shoulder blade should be exactly above your hands, with your fingers apart and your middle finger pointing straight ahead.
+Your shoulder blade should be above your hands, with your fingers apart and your middle finger pointing straight ahead.
 Once you are firm, draw the abdomen in and up.
-Alternatively, also extend each of your legs back with your toes tucked.
+Alternatively, extend each of your legs back with your toes tucked.

 4. Herbs